 4) Just keeping Sparano and rolling with Henne/Devlin wouldve likely gotten the job done or at least given us an outstanding shot at 1-15 or 0-16.
 But, this last step was something the phins couldve definately done.............

 We needed to do what Carolina did and strip our roster of good veteran players who could make plays.
 If we had done this, there is no question we couldve gotten Luck.
 Instead we added guys like Reggie Bush who could make plays.

 All the pieces were in place for us to do it, but I will tell you why we didnt.
 Because Ireland wouldve never survived a horrible season like that.
 For him to come full circle from the 1-15 disaster he took over wouldve been the end of him.
 The only way we couldve done it wouldve been for the plan to come straight from Ross.
 Ross wouldve had to instruct Ireland to put the plan in place to suck for Luck and ASSURE him that despite the **** storm that wouldve been coming from the fans and media for his job in the offseason, that he wouldve kept his job as GM.

 I suppose Ireland couldve gone to Ross with a suck for Luck plan, but if he does that he cant be assured that Ross wouldnt back stab him and fire him at seasons end.
 The order had to come from Ross.
 Im sure Ireland may have thought about it and wanted to do it, but there is no way he can take that idea to his boss.
 His boss had to come to him with it.
 I just dont see Ross being that football smart to think of it.

 After all of this, what is so stupid is that we had already gone 1-15 once and been in place to take an elite QB with pick #1.
-We inadvertantly sucked for Matty Ice and Parcells' dumbass was too stupid to take him.
+We inadvertantly sucked for john beck and Parcells' dumbass was too stupid to take him.